coin-or/coin-or.github.io/pages/user/user_introduction.md

 ## Building from Source

-Why download and build COIN yourself?
+Why download and build COIN-OR yourself?
 There are many options for building COIN codes and the distributed binaries are built with just one possible set of options.
 We cannot distribute binaries linked to libraries licensed under the GPL or non-open source licenses, so you must build yourself if you want GMPL,